sokdr/ScanPort/README.md

 # ScanPort

-Simple port scanner in bash
+Port scanner in bash scripting

-Open your Linux terminal enter the following command with permissions (chmod +x ScanPort)
+Open your Linux terminal enter the following command with permissions (chmod +x ScanPort.sh)

 Script checks for TCP ports 1-10000 and UDP ports 20-443